 - Kraken.com – not as many cryptocoins, but has high volumes & fast fiat deposit/withdraws.
 Good community trust.
 Be sure to read my comprehensive review of Kraken.
 (USA)

 - Bittrex.com – many coins, less users – but fiat deposits > 10k usd are possible.
-Margin trading coming soon.
+As per my Bittrex analysis, margin trading coming soon.
 (USA)

 - Yobit.net – has the most available cyrptocurrencies (including worthless ones), fun to try out & has signification user-base.
 (Russia)